bassosimone/lfspackages/README.md

 imports default build functions and variables from the [lib/basepackage.bash](lib/basepackage.bash) file.
-These build functions expect the rule to build each package to define specific variables and possibly ocverride the default functions, as described below.
+These build functions expect the rule to build each package to define specific variables and possibly override the default functions, as described below.

 The rule to build each package lives in the package directory, e.g.,